digitalbazaar/bedrock-ledger-agent/README.md

 ## Ledger Agent API

-### Create a Ledger Agent
+### Add a Ledger Agent

 Create a new ledger agent given a set of options.
-If a config block is specified in the options, a new ledger will be created.
-If only a ledgerId is provided, a new ledger agent will be created to connect to an existing ledger.
+If a ledgerNodeId is provided, a new ledger agent will be created to connect to an existing ledger.
+If a config block is specified in the options, a new ledger and corresponding ledger node will be created, ignoring any specified ledgerNodeId.

 * actor - the actor performing the action.
-* ledgerId - the URI of the ledger to associated the agent with.
+* ledgerNodeId - the ID for the ledger node to connect to.
 * options - a set of options used when creating the agent.
   * configBlock - the configuration block for the agent.
   * storage - the storage subsystem for the ledger (default: 'mongodb').